jxxcarlson/cayatex/README.md

 Mark2 is an experimental markup language that compiles to LaTeX and to Html.
 There are two constructs in the language: _inline expressions_ and _blocks_.
+The former are like LaTeX macros and the latter are like LaTeX environments.

 One of the design goals is to have a clean, simple, and uniform syntax with as few constructs as possible.